Introduction

 - Best for: End-to-end user flows, automated regression detection

-Setup: just playground install
+Setup: just playground install then just playground test

 Key Commands:

-[!note] We are still evaluating Playwright integration for broader testing use cases.
+We are still evaluating Playwright integration for broader testing use cases.

 Unit tests are the foundation of our testing strategy.
 They test individual components in isolation, ensuring that each part of the codebase behaves as expected.
 Unit tests are fast to write and to execute, and they provide immediate feedback on the correctness of the code.